New solar metallicity measurements: In Situ Solar Wind Measurements of Metallicity

-\section{In situ solar wind measurements of metallicity}
+\section{In Situ Solar Wind Measurements of Metallicity}

-All of the heavy element abundances determinations listed above relied on the techniques of photospheric spectroscopy.
+All of the heavy element abundance determinations listed above relied on the techniques of photospheric spectroscopy.
 Despite its broad use within the solar physics community, the interpretation of such measurements is actually far from straightforward.
-Sophisticated forward modelling taking into account departures from local thermodynamic equilibrium, 3D structures, and radiative transport, and an accurate knowledge of atomic transition probabilities is required.
+Sophisticated forward modeling taking into account departures from local thermodynamic equilibrium, 3D structures, and radiative transport, as well as accurate knowledge of atomic transition probabilities are required.
 The extent to which residual systematics affect spectroscopic measurements is not yet fully understood.

-There is, nonetheless, a more direct way of measuring the metallicity of the Sun, through \textit{in situ} collection of solar samples.
+There is, nonetheless, a more direct way of measuring the metallicity of the Sun, through {in situ} collection of solar samples.
 Two current-time sampling techniques exist, which rely on the collection of energetic particles or solar wind samples.
-We will focus on the latter, i.e. \textit{in situ} solar wind measurements.
+We will focus on the latter, i.e., {in situ} solar wind measurements.
 These types of measurements do not suffer from the difficulties discussed above for spectroscopy.
-Nonetheless, difficulties and possible systematics exist here too.
+Nonetheless, difficulties and possible systematics exist here as well.
 For instance, fractionation processes can enhance or deplete the amount of certain ions depending on their ionization and transport histories.
-Collisional coupling and first ionization potential fractionation are among the most important processes at work in this direction.
+By fractionation process, we mean any process that informs about the abundances of nuclei in solar wind samples compared to the photospheric abundances, thus making solar wind samples less representative of the steady state of mass emission from the Sun.
+Collisional coupling and first ionization potential (FIP) fractionation are among the most important processes at work in this direction.
+In particular, FIP fractionation refers to the enhancement or depletion of solar wind abundances with respect to photospheric abundance depending on whether the element in question has FIP lower or higher than some reference value, usually taken to be $10\,{\rm eV}$.
+See, e.g.,~\cite{laming} for a recent comprehensive review on FIP fractionation.